IJCEP Copyright © 2007-All rights reserved.

 Received 6 Sept 2007; accepted and available online 1 January 2008

-have been due to unrecognized LB pathology.
-To explore this issue, α-synuclein immunohistochemistry was used to evaluate a
+been due to unrecognized LB pathology.
+To explore this issue, α-synuclein immunohistochemistry was used to evaluate a consecutive series

 Key Words: Alzheimer's disease, Lewy body disease, microvacuolation, spongiosis